raspberrycoulis/raspberrypi-socialmedia-bot/README.md

 # Raspberry Pi Social Media Bot
-Python scripts that check your Twitter and Facebook followers and sends you Slack notifications with the totals.
+Python scripts that check your Twitter, Facebook and Instagram followers and sends you Slack notifications with the totals.

 ## Pre-Requisites
-There are two Python scripts in here - one is for checking Twitter and the other for Facebook.
+There are three Python scripts in here - one is for checking Twitter, one for Facebook and the other for Instagram.
 To access Twitter's API, you will need to install Tweepy - Twitter for Python by doing the following:

     sudo pip install tweepy